 As Right Web contributor Peter Certo argued, the idea that Khalid Sheikh Mohammed, who was waterboarded on several occasions, was the source who led to bin Laden is inaccurate, "since it appears that it was another al-Qaeda operative, Hassan Ghul, who divulged [Abu Ahmed al-Kuwaiti's] role as a trusted confidante and courier for bin Laden.
 It is unclear whether Ghul underwent any 'enhanced techniques' before or during his interrogation, but the CIA has said that he was not waterboarded.
 According to the New York Times, 'One official recalled that Mr. Ghul was 'quite cooperative,' saying that rough treatment, if any, would have been brief.'
 Moreover, detainees under duress of torture frequently made false confessions to mislead their interrogators or to stop the pain of their treatment."

-Santorum had been publicly contemplating a presidential run since January 2010, when he sent a letter to supporters of his America’s Foundation PAC announcing that he was considering running for the 2012 Republican Party presidential nomination.
-In the letter, he claimed that although he had no burning desire to be president, he was driven to consider doing so because of President Barack Obama’s “single-minded pursuit of a radical domestic agenda” and decision to “turn a blind eye” on threats to national security.
-He wrote, “Our country needs a President who will stand up for our National Security.
-Not someone who treats terrorism as a ‘petty crime,’ and who undermines our country's position in the world, bows to the communist leader of China and to the crown prince of Saudi Arabia, and embraces dictators like Hugo Chavez.”
+Santorum was publically contemplating a run for the 2012 Republican Party presidential nomination as early as January 2010, when he sent a letter to supporters of his America's Foundation PAC announcing he was considering a presidential run.
+In the letter, he claimed that although he had no burning desire to be president, he was driven to consider doing so because of President Barack Obama's "single-minded pursuit of a radical domestic agenda" and decision to "turn a blind eye" on threats to national security.
+He wrote: "Our country needs a President who will stand up for our National Security.
+Not someone who treats terrorism as a 'petty crime,' and who undermines our country's position in the world, bows to the communist leader of China and to the crown prince of Saudi Arabia, and embraces dictators like Hugo Chavez."

 Shortly after announcing his candidacy in June 2011, Santorum was asked by right-wing radio personality Rush Limbaugh why he was running when there was such a crowded field.
 He responded: "We're at risk of losing what this country has fought for for 200 years, and I believe the linchpin in losing that is Obamacare. … I just feel like we have to stop Obamacare, and I think we need a candidate who can be crystal clear on that and has a strong record on not just health care but on limited government and I believe that I can bring that to the table and someone who's been a very strong, consistent conservative over the years."